toolleeo/cli-apps/README.md

 Tools to manage often used commands, code snippets, and alternative manual pages.

+* [carapace](https://github.com/rsteube/carapace-bin) - Carapace provides argument completion for multiple CLI commands and works across multiple POSIX and non-POSIX shells.
 * [docfd](https://github.com/darrenldl/docfd) - TUI fuzzy document finder that looks for documentation files in markdown and txt format in the directory tree.
 * [eg](https://github.com/srsudar/eg) - Useful examples at the command line.
 * [ehh](https://github.com/lennardv2/ehh) - Command-line tool for remembering linux/terminal commands.
 * [fzf-help](https://github.com/BartSte/fzf-help) - An fzf extension that allows you to select command line options of a given command; the options are retrieved from the command its `--help` documentation.
+* [halp](https://github.com/orhun/halp) - halp aims to help find the correct arguments for command-line tools by checking the predefined list of commonly used options/flags.
 * [IntelliShell](https://github.com/lasantosr/intelli-shell) - Like IntelliSense, but for shells, acting like a bookmark store for commands.
 * [kmdr-cli](https://github.com/ediardo/kmdr-cli) - The CLI tool for explaining commands from your terminal.
 * [ManPDF & ManWEB](https://github.com/sebastiancarlos/manpdf) - Read your Man pages in PDF format.
 Even online!
 * [MUC](https://github.com/nate-sys/muc) - Visualize your most used commands.
 * [Nap](https://github.com/maaslalani/nap) - Code snippet manager that allows to create and access new snippets quickly with the command-line interface or browse, manage, and organize them with the text-user interface.
 * [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line.
+* [pet](https://github.com/knqyf263/pet) - Pet is a simple command-line snippet manager, written in Go.
 * [tealdeer](https://github.com/dbrgn/tealdeer) - Very fast implementation of tldr in Rust.
 * [The Fuck](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command (although I would be extra-cautious at making a program to automatically infer what I was intending).
 * [tldr](https://tldr.sh/) - Client for tldr pages, a community effort to simplify the beloved man pages with practical examples.